danday74/vagrant-docker-skelly/README.md

 The images are pulled from the public docker registry and an insecure docker registry.

+This demonstrates use of an insecure docker registry.

 ## NOTES

 * The Vagrant plugin vagrant-proxyconf sets the proxy for docker by updating */etc/default/docker* automatically based on Windows http_proxy environment variables.